FLECS-Technologies/dev-template-py/README.md

 You can read more about the project structure in [DEVELOPMENT](./DEVELOPMENT.md).

-The resulting project was filled with a simple example application.
+The resulting project was filled with a simple example application and extended with dockerization.

 ## Copyright